AI policy development for a voluntary regulatory landscape.

 For organisations building or customising AI

 Development standards covering model documentation, bias testing against NZ demographic data including outcomes for Māori and Pacific populations, deployment gates tied to risk classification consistent with the OECD AI Principles, and ongoing monitoring obligations.
-Aligned to the Public Service AI Framework's tiered risk approach and ISO 42001 requirements for organisations pursuing certification.
+Aligned to the Public Service AI Framework's tiered risk approach and ISO 42001 requirements.

 AI Data Governance Policy